maevadevs/Go-Developer-Advanced/02-Types-And-Declarations/readme.md

   - It is better to only use them to improve readability for 1000s-boundaries
   - Or at byte-boundaries for binary, octal, or hexadecimal
 - **In practice, use Base-10 to represent integers**
-  - Octal is mostly only used for POSIX permission flag
+  - Octal is mostly only used for POSIX permission flags
   - Hexadecimal and Binary are sometimes used for bit filters or networking and infrastructure applications

 ```go